How to conceal an air fryer in a kitchen – 7 practical solutions

 How to conceal an air fryer in a kitchen

 When choosing a place to conceal your air fryer, it's important to select a spot in your kitchen that is convenient for you to access and use.
-Consider the available counter space, proximity to electrical outlets, and the overall layout of your kitchen.
+Consider how often you'd like to use the air fryer, the proximity to electrical outlets, and the overall layout of your kitchen.

 2. Under a kitchen island overhang